jrief/django-websocket-redis/docs/introduction.rst

 Here, Django communicates with Node.JS using a RESTful API, which is ugly because it pulls in two completely technologies.
-In alternative proposals, other Python based asynchronous event frameworks such as Tornado_ or Flask_ are used.
+In alternative proposals, other Python based asynchronous event frameworks such as Tornado_ or Twisted_ are used.
 But they all look like makeshift solutions, since one has to run a second framework side by side with Django.
 This makes the project dependent on another infrastructure and having to run two concurrent frameworks can be quite embarrassing during application development, specially while debugging code.